 In a world of finite resources, the circular economy model offers a path to reinvent the economy in the interest of natural capital conservation and waste minimisation.

-A transition must be made from the linear model of “take-make-dispose” to the circular model of recycling, re-use, and design for recyclability (DfR).
+A transition must be made from the linear model of “take-make-dispose” to the circular model of recycling, re-use, and designing for recyclability (DfR).
 For the polyolefins industry, this paradigm shift holds both opportunities and challenges.
 The move to the circular economy must be made as eco-efficiently as possible but circularity has to be the priority.
-It requires innovative material solutions and greater cooperation along the entire value chain.
+As a leader in the polyolefin industry, we aspire to show commitment and to inspire partners and customers by designing sustainable solutions for a better future.
+This is why we created EverMinds™, a platform that brings stakeholders together to constantly innovate our technologies and product portfolio with circularity of plastics at the core.

 Borealis Circular Economy Solutions is dedicated to discovering new opportunities for long-term business growth, primarily in the areas of mechanical recycling and design for recyclability.
 As the first prime polyolefins producer to have acquired a plastics recycler, Borealis has again proven its pioneering, “Keep Discovering” mindset.
 Together, Borealis and mtm plastics are leveraging their combined expertise and decades of experience to produce more high-quality plastic recyclate.